Boosting Salient Object Detection with Transformer-based Asymmetric Bilateral U-Net: Experiments

 \subsubsection{Qualitative Evaluation}

+In \figref{fig:intermediate}, we display some feature visualization figures and the corresponding saliency maps of various intermediate side-outputs to show how features evolve in ABiU-Net.
+From \figref{fig:intermediate}, it can be seen that the shapes of salient objects can be markedly refined from $\mathbf{P}^H_6$ to $\mathbf{P}^H_1$, which suggests the importance of the multi-level decoder in SOD.
+Moreover, the quality of saliency maps of $\mathbf{P}^H_1$ is far better than that of $\mathbf{P}^T$, which demonstrates the effectiveness of ABiU-Net in segmenting more accurate objects by learning complementary global and local information.

-We display qualitative comparisons in \figref{fig:samples} to explicitly show the superiority of ABiU-Net over previous \sArt methods. \figref{fig:samples} includes some representative images to incorporate various difficult circumstances, including complex scenes, large/small objects, thin objects, multiple objects, low-contrast scenes, and confusing backgrounds.
+We proceed by displaying the qualitative comparisons in \figref{fig:samples} to explicitly show the superiority of ABiU-Net over previous \sArt SOD methods. \figref{fig:samples} includes some representative images to incorporate various difficult circumstances, including complex scenes, large/small objects, thin objects, multiple objects, low-contrast scenes, and confusing backgrounds.
 Overall, ABiU-Net can generate better saliency maps in various scenarios.
 Surprisingly, ABiU-Net can even accurately segment salient objects with very complicated thin structures (the second thin sample), which is very challenging for all other methods.
+In addition, we also provide some representative images in the last group of \figref{fig:samples} to show the results of ABiU-Net when being applied to natural phenomena like clouds, smoke, wave, and strong illumination at night.
+Overall, ABiU-Net can accurately segment salient objects under various natural phenomena.
+Overall, such a good visual performance of ABiU-Net benefits from its bilateral encoder/decoder structure.
+The communication between the two encoder/decoder paths facilitates ABiU-Net to accurately segment salient objects with fine details in various scenes, which is the core reason why our ABiU-Net can achieve such a good visual performance.
+In detail, the TEncPath/TDecPath of ABiU-Net can determine the coarse locations and shapes of salient objects, which is essential to find the large objects, multiple objects, and objects in complex, low-contrast or confusing background scenes.
+The HEncPath/HDecPath of ABiU-Net can model the local fine-grained representations to further refine salient object details guided by the coarse locations and shapes modeled by TEncPath/TDecPath, which is helpful to segment small/thin objects and distinguish the boundaries of salient objects.